MathsJam/mathsjam-site/gathering/uk/plan-your-visit/in-person.md

 ![Yarnfield Park.
 A large complex surrounded by countryside.](../../images/yarnfield-park.jpeg)

-The venue for the MathsJam UK Gathering is [Yarnfield Park](https://www.yarnfieldpark.com/), which is a large conference centre in central England.
-Yarnfield has two floors, and the main room we use for MathsJam is on the first floor - the Knighton Suite, which is a large conference room filled with round tables, and a stage at the front with screens.
+The venue for the MathsJam UK Gathering is [Kents Hill Park](https://www.kentshillpark.com/), which is a large conference centre in Milton Keynes, which is halfway between London and Birmingham.

+We will be in the Nightingale building, which has two floors, and the main rooms we'll use for MathsJam are on the first floor - rooms 120-130, which will be combined into one large conference room filled with round tables, and projector screens along the long side of the room.

 ![The Knighton Suite.
 A large room with round tables arranged in front of a stage, behind which are two projector screens.](../../images/knighton.jpeg)